joseeden/All-Things-Docker-and-Kubernetes/pages/04-Kubernetes/040-kubernetes-api.md

      /api
      /apis

-The two APIs used for clsuter functionality are:
+The two APIs used for cluster functionality are:

 - **/api** - core APi, represented by "v1"
 - **/apis** - named group